Perfect Velvet: The Perfect Red Velvet

-In an interview with Idolator on January 16, 2018, about being nominated at the Grammy awards and working with K-pop artists, American production team, The Stereotypes, revealed they had "a new one coming that's gonna be really cool" when asked about working with Red Velvet.
+In an interview with Idolator on January 16, 2018, American production team The Stereotypes revealed they had "a new one coming that's gonna be really cool" when asked about working with Red Velvet.
 Previously, they also produced two tracks from Perfect Velvet ("Kingdom Come" and "Attaboy").
-It was eventually reported that the new song will be the album's lead single, "Bad Boy".
-Only two months after the release of Perfect Velvet, S.M.
-Entertainment announced through an image teaser posted on their official Twitter and Instagram accounts on January 23, 2018, that Red Velvet will be releasing a repackage of the album titled The Perfect Red Velvet with "Bad Boy" as its lead single.
+SM announced on January 23, 2018, that Red Velvet will be releasing a repackage of the album titled The Perfect Red Velvet with "Bad Boy" as its lead single.
 "Bad Boy" was described as a song with a "sexy" or "girl crush" concept by South Korean news sites, which has never been done before by the group.
-On January 24, 2018, it was reported that the repackage of Perfect Velvet will be released on January 29 with three new songs, including "Bad Boy".
+On January 24, it was reported that the repackage of Perfect Velvet will be released on January 29 with three new songs, including "Bad Boy".

 On January 26, individual teasers of members Wendy and Joy were released through the group's official SNS accounts which were noted by Kang Seo-jung of Osen as having the vibe of a powerful "eonni".
 In the same article, Kang also spoke of how their latest concept differs from the group's past releases.
 The teasers were followed by clips of Irene and Yeri the following day, with Seulgi's unveiled on January 28.
 The reissue was released on January 29, 2018, at 6PM KST both digitally and physically.
 The physical album was released in two formats-CD and Kihno kit.